 Overall whether it’s your first DJ controller, you search for a sturdy DJ controller for your curious kid or you want to find some portable gear for mobile usage the Pioneer DDJ-200 will be a great choice.

 If you want to take a little but meaningful step further, save yourself some money on a future upgrade and start off learning how to DJ with all the core vital functions present on the hardware level you are far better off choosing the Pioneer DDJ-400.

-The Pioneer DDJ-400 is in conclusion a better choice hardware wise and overall a better choice for a beginner.
+In conclusion, the Pioneer DDJ-400 is a better choice hardware wise and overall a better choice for a beginner.
 It offers much more for a little more money, has a standalone Rekordbox software license bundled with it and is more comfortable to use.
 All that while still keeping a somewhat portable form factor.

 Is it worth getting a used DDJ-400?

 If you are tight on the budget you might be considering compensating for the DDJ-400 price by buying it used.
 Keep in mind that there are many risks that come along with getting used DJ equipment.

 Also when buying a used DDJ-400 make sure that the Rekordbox DJ license comes with it or if the previous owner is able to transfer the license to you.